 Cucumber Salad with Sour Cream is the ultimate summer side dish!
-Made with fresh cucumbers, onions, and sour cream, this creamy cucumber salad comes together with minimal effort to create a summer salad that is both refreshing and delicious.
+Made with fresh cucumbers, onions, and sour cream, this creamy cucumber salad comes together with minimal effort to create a summer salad that everyone will enjoy!

-While there are a lot of variations on cucumber salads, this recipe is the best!
-Made with the perfect ratio of fresh cucumber to tangy onions to creamy sour cream, and a bit of fresh dill to elevate the flavors, this Cucumber Salad recipe is light, refreshing, and incredibly easy to make.
+- Creamy, yet light and refreshing.
+Made with the perfect ratio of fresh cucumbers to tangy onions to creamy sour cream, and a bit of fresh dill to elevate the flavors, this Cucumber Salad with sour cream is filled with flavor without being heavy.

-- Cucumbers: You can opt to use either standard garden cucumbers or English (AKA Seedless) Cucumbers.
+- Cucumbers: You can opt to use either standard garden cucumbers or English (AKA Seedless or Hothouse) Cucumbers.
 If using English Cucumbers, there is no need to peel them prior to slicing.
 However, if you are using garden cucumbers, you MUST peel the waxy skin for the best texture in your salad.

 - Onions: Yellow or white onions are best in cucumber salads, as they have a nice tangy bite and are easy to thinly slice.